 God GEB: God of the Earth in Ancient Egyptian Mythology

-In the mystifying world of ancient mythology, every culture has its pantheon of gods and goddesses, each responsible for a different aspect of life, the universe, and everything in it.
-In ancient Egyptian mythology, the god Geb held sway over the Earth itself.
+In the mysterious world of ancient mythology, every culture has its pantheon of gods and goddesses, each responsible for a different aspect of life, the universe, and everything in it.
+In ancient Egyptian mythology, Geb held sway over the Earth.

 The Origins of Geb

-Also known as Seb or Keb, was a preeminent deity in the Heliopolitan Ennead, a group of nine gods worshiped primarily in Heliopolis.
-His parents were the sky goddess Nut and the earth god Shu, while his siblings were Osiris, Isis, Seth, and Nephthys.
-He was often depicted as a man lying on the ground with his body covered in greenery or as a man with a goose atop his head, for "Geb" also means "goose" in the ancient Egyptian language.
+Also known as Seb or Keb, he was a preeminent deity in the Heliopolitan Ennead, a group of nine gods worshiped primarily in Heliopolis.
+His parents were the sky goddess Nut and the Earth god Shu, while his siblings were Osiris, Isis, Seth, and Nephthys.
+He was often depicted as a man lying on the ground with his body covered in greenery or a man with a goose atop his head, for "Geb" also means "goose" in ancient Egyptian.

-As the god of the Earth, symbolized the fertile lands of Egypt, the force that sustained agriculture, and thus life itself.
-His association with greenery and the earth's rich soil was a testament to his role as a life-giver.
+As the god of the Earth, it symbolized Egypt's fertile lands, the force that sustained agriculture and, thus, life itself.
+His association with greenery and the Earth's rich soil was a testament to his role as a life-giver.

 Geb: The Earthly Judge

 Geb was not merely a passive representation of the earth.
-He was also seen as an active participant in the affairs of the world, particularly in matters of justice.
-Ancient Egyptians believed that he's laughter created earthquakes, demonstrating his direct influence over natural phenomena.
+He was also seen as an active participant in the world's affairs, particularly in matters of justice.
+Ancient Egyptians believed his laughter created earthquakes, demonstrating his direct influence over natural phenomena.

-In many stories, he played the role of an impartial judge, settling disputes among gods and humans alike.
-One of the most famous of these tales involves a conflict between Horus and Seth for the throne of Egypt.
-Geb's verdict in favor of Horus set the precedent for the divine right of pharaohs, with every pharaoh viewed as the living incarnation of Horus.
+Geb was an impartial judge in many stories, settling disputes among gods and humans.
+One of the most famous of these tales involves a conflict between Horus and Seth over the throne of Egypt.
+Geb's verdict in favor of Horus set a precedent for the divine right of pharaohs, with every pharaoh viewed as the living incarnation of Horus.

 The Symbolism of Geb